CerebusOSS/CereLink/src/cbsdk/README.md

 ## Purpose

-Public C API that orchestrates cbdev + cbshmem to provide a clean, stable interface for users.
+Public C API that orchestrates cbdev + cbshm to provide a clean, stable interface for users.

 **Key Goal:** Hide all multi-instrument and indexing complexity from users!